 Optimize

 Optimize your invoicing system so it's easier for clients to pay their bills.
-Outdated methods such as phone calls and letters aren’t the most efficient way of collecting overdue payments, so some companies have found more effective ways to automate the process.
+Outdated methods such as phone calls and letters aren’t the most efficient way of collecting overdue payments, so some companies have found better ways to automate the process.
 Likewise, the quicker a company collects on accounts receivable, the better.
 A solid way to optimize invoices is to digitize your entire accounts receivable (AR) process with AR software.

 Dedicate an AR collections person/team